kyawsanoo2364/Make-Own-Discord-Bot/README.md

 # What Can do this bot?
-- Moderation ( ban, kick, assign role)
+- Moderation ( ban, kick, mute, assign role)
 - Search Functional ( YouTube video search )
 - Anti-Raid Protection to your Discord server
 - See current weather